mrwweb/hybrid-starter-theme/README.md

 ## Expected Icons in images/svg

-- `down-arrow.svg` for dropdown menu item indicator
+- Right-pointing `arrow.svg` for dropdown menu item indicator
 - `search.svg` for search button icon
-- right-facing `chevron.svg` for paging links
+- Right-pointing `chevron.svg` for paging links
+- `close.svg` for menu toggle button
+- `menu.svg` for menu toggle button

 ## Notable Changes from _s

 - Lots of block-first development things including:
   - `theme.json`
-  - Maps SASS variables to `theme.json` custom properties so `theme.json` is the "source of truth"
+  - Maps SASS variables to `theme.json` custom properties so `theme.json` is the "source of truth" (Notable downside of this technique: cannot perform SASS calculations on custom properties.)
   - Block-specific SCSS partials
   - Stylesheets for less-used blocks are enqueued per-block
   - Uses Block Template Parts instead of widgets for the footer and sidebar